-9.3 Communication Rules
+9.3 COMMUNICATION RULES

-• Definitions
+J Definitions

 Some words and phrases have special meanings when talking about hazardous materials.
 Some of these may differ from meanings you are used to.
 The words and phrases in this section may be on your test.
-The meanings of other important words are in the glossary at the end of Section 0.
+The meanings of other important words are in the glossary at the end of Section 9.

 A material's hazard class reflects the risks associated with it.
 There are nine different hazard classes.
 Figure 9-1 tells the exact meaning of each hazard class.
-The types of materials included in these nine classes are in the table below.
+The types of materials included in these nine classes are in the table on the following page.